Rati: Birth and marriage

 The Kalika Purana narrates the following tale about Rati's birth.
 After the creation of the 10 Prajapatis, Brahma – the creator-god – creates Kama (Kamadeva), the god of love, from his mind.
 Kama is ordered to spread love in the world by shooting his flower-arrows.
 Prajapati Daksha is requested to present a wife to Kama.
 Kama first uses his arrows against Brahma and the Prajapatis, who are all incestuously attracted to Brahma's daughter Sandhya ("Twilight-dawn/dusk").
 The god Shiva, gets enraged by the heinous act of Brahma and shows his condemnation.
 Embarrassed, Brahma and the Prajapatis tremble and perspire.
 From the sweat of Daksha rises a beautiful woman named Rati, who Daksha presents to Kama as his wife.
 At the same time, the agitated Brahma curses Kama to be burnt to ashes by Shiva in the future.
 However, on Kama's pleading, Brahma assures him that he would be reborn.

-The Brahma Vaivarta Purana narrates that Sandhya committed suicide, after Brahma lusts for her.
-The god Vishnu resurrects her and names her Rati, and marries her to Kama.
+The Brahma Vaivarta Purana narrates that Sandhya committed suicide, after Brahma lusted for her.
+The god Vishnu resurrects her, names her Rati, and marries her to Kama.
 The Shiva Purana mentions that after her suicide, Sandhya is reborn from the sweat of Daksha as Rati.
 In some texts, Shiva is described as the father of Rati.

 The Harivamsa, an appendix to the epic Mahabharata, mentions that Kama and Rati have two children, Harsha ("Joy") and Yashas ("Grace").
 However, the Vishnu Purana mentions that Rati, as Nandi, only has one son – Harsha.
 The epics Mahabharata as well as the Ramayana, also attest to Rati being the consort of Kama.

-Rebirth as Mayavati
+Mayavati

 The demon Tarakasura had created havoc in the universe, and only the son of god Shiva could slay him, but Shiva had turned to ascetic ways after the death of his first wife, Sati.
 Kama was thus instructed by the gods to make Shiva fall in love again.
 Kama went to Mount Kailash with Rati and Madhu or Vasanta ("Spring"), and shot his love-arrows at Shiva (in another version of the legend, Kama entered Shiva's mind) and invoked desire.
 Wounded by Kama's arrows, Shiva becomes attracted to Parvati, the reincarnation of Sati, but agitated, burns Kama by a glance of his third eye.